-- An initial collector road connection (Davenport Parade) off Discovery Drive which extends past the western end of the village park within the adjacent Central East Residential Precinct.
-Discovery Drive provides the main connection to the North-South Arterial Road, Lakeside Residential Precinct and the town centre to the south, and future residential villages and local community facilities to the north.
-Davenport Drive also connects through Central East Residential Precinct (via Denison Parade) to the intersection of Petermann Drive and the North-South Arterial Road at a point about midway between Discovery Drive and the esplanade connector road of Copeland Drive. - An esplanade collector road (Copeland Drive) to the west of the precinct which extends through the residential precinct to the south and below the North-South Arterial Road.
-This will connect the precinct to the Lakeside Residential Precinct and provide an attractively landscaped linear park fronting road. - A longer term connection to the future major road extension of Discovery Drive further to the east of the precinct.
+- A collector road connection (Bridgeport Drive) off Discovery Drive which runs along the northern edge of the precinct and also provides access to the adjacent golf clubhouse.
+Discovery Drive provides the main connection to the North-South Arterial Road, developing residential precincts and the town centre to the south, and future residential villages and local community facilities to the north/north-east. - A nearby esplanade collector road (Copeland Drive) through the adjacent Clubhouse South Residential Precinct which extends to the south and below the North-South Arterial Road.
+This attractively landscaped linear park fronting road provides secondary access to the establishing Central East and Lakeside Residential Precincts.

-These collector road connections are only intended to provide for local area traffic movements from the precinct to the southern part of the DCP area.
+These collector road connections are only intended to provide for local area traffic movements from the precinct to the adjacent parts of the DCP area, east of the golf course.

-The local collector roads of the precinct will be designed to link the residential village to adjacent major roads, and to the Town Centre, Mixed Industry and Business Area and nearby local community facilities.
-The proposed esplanade road alongside the linear park will enable community 'ownership' and casual surveillance of the Central Open Space Precinct which is intended to be developed as a golf course.
+The local collector roads will be designed to link this precinct to adjacent major roads, and ultimately to the Town Centre, Mixed Industry and Business Area and nearby local community facilities.
 Variations in the horizontal alignment of roadways and limited use of traffic management devices, together with the landscape treatment of verges and the use of special threshold treatments, will assist in controlling vehicle speed within the precinct, particularly in local access streets.

-Residents of the Central East 'B' Residential Precinct will all be within 400 metres (5 minutes walking time) of a local bus route.
-Provision will be made for buses to utilise collector roads through the precinct to ensure this high level of access to public transport is achieved.
-In accordance with section 10.2.2 of the DCP, a community bus service has been commenced by the principal developer to meet the needs of the initial residents.
+Residents of Golf Course East 'A' Residential Precinct will be within 400 metres (5 minutes walking time) of a local bus route.
+In accordance with section 10.2.2 of the DCP, a community bus service is currently provided by the principal developer to meet the needs of the initial residents.

-Pedestrian and bicycle circulation within the precinct will be a priority of open space and landscape planning.
-Major commuter and recreational pedestrian / cyclist pathways will be provided within the proposed linear parkland to the west and Discovery Drive extension further to the east of the precinct.
+Pedestrian and bicycle circulation within and through the precinct is shown in notional terms on the Precinct Plan Map.
+Major commuter and recreational pedestrian / cyclist pathways will be provided within the Copeland Drive and associated parkland reservations to the west and the adjacent Discovery Drive extension to the east of the precinct.
 These major pathways will provide important north-south running linkages to surrounding residential villages and other major commercial, community and employment facilities throughout the DCP area.
-The main east-west pedestrian / cyclist movement through the precinct will be accommodated within the collector road reserve running past the centrally located local parks, as shown in notional terms on the Precinct Plan Map.
-This path will extend to cross through the proposed golf course to the west.
-At the local level, residential streets and local pathways will provide a network of linkages from homes to the major pedestrian / cyclist system.
+The main east-west pedestrian / cyclist movements will be accommodated within the collector road reserve of Bridgeport Drive along the northern edge of the precinct, and within the linear park.
+At the local level, residential streets and/or local pathways will provide a network of linkages from homes to the major pedestrian / cyclist system.